Leonore Gewessler: Early life and education

-Gewessler earned her political science degree (BA) from the University of Vienna.
+Gewessler earned a political science degree (MA) from the University of Vienna.

 Political career

 From 2014 until 2019, Gewessler served as head of Austria's largest environmental charity and lobbying group Global 2000.
-In this capacity, she championed a popular campaign against the expansion of the ageing Soviet-era Mochovce nuclear power plant in neighbouring Slovakia, just 100 km from the Austrian border.

-In the negotiations on a coalition government following the 2019 national elections, Gewessler was a member of the Green Party’s delegation.
+In this capacity, she championed a popular campaign against the expansion of the ageing Soviet-era Mochovce Nuclear Power Plant in neighbouring Slovakia, just 100 km from the Austrian border.
+In the negotiations on a coalition government following the 2019 Austrian legislative election, Gewessler was a member of the Green Party's delegation.